 The Administration Building is normally the first-stop for all new students at USC Sumter.
 This is where you'll come to set up financial aid or if you have questions regarding registration or need general assistance.
 It contains the offices of Academic Affairs, Records and Admissions all on the ground floor.

-On the second floor are offices for Athletics, the Dean, Business, Public Relations as well as Student Affairs.
+On the second floor are offices for Athletics, the Dean, Business, Public Relations as well as Student Affairs, University Advancement and Human Resources.

 Advancement, a new direction, unfinished business — there are a lot of reasons to pursue a four-year college degree.
 With the convenience and affordability of University of South Carolina Palmetto College, it’s hard to come up with reasons not to.